requirements

 MCP server not connected

-After flex init, restart Claude Code or open a new session.
+After flex init --module claude-code, restart Claude Code or open a new session.
 Then:

 /mcp